ndao/react-redux-starter/README.md

 # React Redux Starter

-The minimal you need to get started with React & Redux
+The minimal you need to get started with `React & Redux`.
+No server config needed.
+It runs on `webpack-dev-server` with hot reload.

 - PostCSS
 - Webpack